-Valuation date October 1, 2015
+Valuation date October 1, 2016

-Notes Actuarially determined contribution rates are calculated as of September the contributions are reported.
+Notes Actuarially determined contribution rates are calculated as of year for which the contributions are reported.

-30 that is 12 months prior to the beginning of the fiscal year for which of the actuarial valuation date.
+September 30 that is 12 months prior to the beginning of the fiscal assumptions as of the actuarial valuation date.

-Other information There were no changes in benefit provisions or actuarial assumptions as
+Other information There were no changes in benefit provisions or actuarial